How To reduce Your Home Energy Bills

 Having your shower fitted with a low-flow showerhead will also reduce your water consumption thus reducing the expense of heating the water.
 This will have a knock-on effect of reducing your energy bills.

 Taking the right steps to ensure that you are only heating the water you need rather than heating the house, is much easier with a modern heating system.
-However, if you are working off an immersion, check the switch is on sink rather than bath.
-The settings for sink should provide you with plenty of water for a shorter shower.

 STEP 3: HANG YOUR CLOTHES OUT TO DRY